react-knowledgeable/notes/content/events/rk-karaoke.md

 - "can someone who knows this better please help me out?"
 - even when the slide already has a headline saying something, it is probably still a good idea say it out loud, more like "in this slide im making this point", and then talk about the further points
+- should always applaud and laud the presenter in taking up this challenge
+- recap by deck builder to allow the audience and the participant to appreciate the slides